 Conference in Kyrgyzstan: Ñommunity media to promote good governance

-18-19 February 2014 in Bishkek, Kyrgyzstan, UNESCO Cluster Office in Almaty mutually with National Commission for UNESCO in the Kyrgyz Republic and UN agencies: UNDP, UN Women, UNICEF organized national conference Community media and their role in promoting good governance for social justice.
+18-19 February 2014 in Bishkek, Kyrgyzstan, UNESCO Cluster Office in Almaty in cooperation with National Commission for UNESCO in the Kyrgyz Republic and UN agencies: UNDP, UN Women, UNICEF organized national conference Community media and their role in promoting good governance for social justice.
 The conference is devoted to three worldwide days: Radio Day (13 February), Day of Social Justice (20 February) and Mother Language Day (21 February).

 The conference aimed to discuss the legal environment conducive to freedom of expression in rural communities of Kyrgyzstan.
 Agenda includes creation and support of community media, how to improve access and delivery of information to local communities through radio and multimedia technologies, on building effective multilingual communications with a gender perspective to improve participation of women and youth in rural self-governance.